nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 * Libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5)
 * The implementation description of the `add` command in this documentation was inspired by the documentation of the past project [NetworkBook](https://ay2324s1-cs2103t-t08-2.github.io/tp/DeveloperGuide.html#add-details).
+* The implementation description of the `owe` command in this documentation was inspired by the documentation of the past project [NetworkBook](https://ay2324s1-cs2103t-t08-2.github.io/tp/DeveloperGuide.html#add-details).
 * The non-functional requirement related to the standard screen resolution was inspired by the documentation of the current year project [PlanPerfect](https://ay2425s1-cs2103t-t12-2.github.io/tp/DeveloperGuide.html).
 * The Quick start guide in the User Guide was adapted from the documentation of the current year project [VBook](https://ay2425s1-cs2103t-f14b-4.github.io/tp/UserGuide.html).
+* ChatGPT used to generate some JavaDocs.
+Github Copilot used for code auto-completion in some parts of the code.
+Both tools used by [TY1Fan](https://github.com/TY1Fan).

 --------------------------------------------------------------------------------------------------------------------